Moffitt Cancer Center’s Commitment to the LGBTQ+ Community

 Our commitment is reflected by the numerous awards earned:

-• Ranked on DiversityInc's 2022 Top Hospitals & Health Systems list, tracking the nation's top companies when it comes to hiring, retaining and promoting women, minorities, people with disabilities, LGBT and veterans
+- Ranked on DiversityInc's 2023 Top Hospitals & Health Systems and Regional Companies lists, tracking the nation's top companies when it comes to hiring, retaining and promoting women, minorities, people with disabilities, LGBT and veterans

-• Human Rights Campaign, Leader in LGBTQ Healthcare Equality for the 10th time in 2022
+- Human Rights Campaign, Leader in LGBTQ Healthcare Equality in 2024

 "Creating an environment where everyone feels like they belong helps cancer experts provide better care," says Cathy Grant, vice president, Chief Diversity, Equity & Inclusion Officer of Enterprise Equity.
 "Knowing more about the patient helps doctors develop the appropriate plan of treatment.
 Everyone deserves the best cancer treatment and care available, and all patients and their families deserve to feel welcomed during their treatment journey."

 Moffitt’s inclusive policies helped secure another consecutive recognition as a Leader in LGBTQ Healthcare Equality on the Human Rights Campaign’s Healthcare Equality Index.
-This is the 10th time the cancer center has been named to the list.
 “As a community of healers, we are so proud of this designation because it highlights that our mission to prevent and cure cancer is for everyone, regardless of their background, sexual orientation, gender identity or expression, or culture,” said Grant.
 "Everyone deserves the best cancer treatment and care available, and patients and their families deserve to feel welcomed and like they belong here during their treatment journey.
 It's an honor that Moffitt is recognized as a safe place for the LGBTQ+ community to come and receive the care they need and the respect they deserve."

 Moffitt’s care practices for LGBTQ+ patients have been developed in line with our mission to contribute to the prevention and cure of cancer.
 This includes clinics dedicated to the unique needs of our LGBTQ+ patients, and specialized physicians like Julian Sanchez, MD, chief of Moffitt’s Colorectal Surgery Program.
 He is one of the few providers in the Tampa area to specifically treat patients with precancerous lesions of the anus with high-resolution anoscopy.
 His large clinical practice specializes in anal cancer treatment and screening, especially for gay men who are at higher risk for anal dysplasia.
 Sanchez has developed partnerships with community health clinics, primary care providers and local health departments to extend the reach of the anal dysplasia clinic, becoming a regional screening resource for gay men.
 In addition to the cancer center’s comprehensive anal cancer screening and treatment program, Moffitt clinicians specialize in disease-specific care of LGBTQ+ patients throughout the various cancer sites.